 This theme does not include neurodegenerative conditions or research focused on neuro-protection.

 We want to fund research addressing the fundamental causes, mechanisms, diagnosis or treatment of headache and facial pain.

-Brain Research UK project grants provide funding for translational research projects under the three priority themes outlined above.
+Brain Research UK project grants provide funding of up to £300,000 for translational research projects under the three priority themes outlined above.
 We provide funds for the employment of research staff and the purchase of essential equipment and consumables for projects lasting up to three years.

 Brain Research UK PhD studentships are open to both clinical and non-clinical candidates, providing funding of up to £120,000 for completion of a PhD on either a full-time or part-time basis.

 The studentships are intended to enable outstanding graduates to gain the necessary skills and training to set them on course for the development of an independent career in one of our three priority research areas, or to support clinicians entering a clinical academic career pathway focused on one of these areas.